BioWall: Other applications

 Although the BioWall's size and structure impose a certain number of limitations (e.g. clock speed of the system), its complete programmability provides an outstanding versatility and the visual and interactive component of the system are invaluable tools both for the dissemination of ideas and for the verification of research concepts that are often limited to software simulations.

-A BioWall with 2000 molecules is now in the Intelligent Systems Group, Department of Electronics, University of York (UK).
-Another BioWall with 2000 molecules resides in a permanent exhibition in the Ecole polytechnique fédérale Lausanne (EPFL) and can be seen operating live with the following Webcam, from Monday to Friday between 8:00 and 19:00 GMT+1.
+A BioWall with 2000 molecules is now in the Intelligent Systems Group, Department of Electronics, University of York (England).

+Another BioWall with 2000 molecules resides in a permanent exhibition in the École Polytechnique Fédérale de Lausanne and can be seen operating live with the following Webcam.